 *Led the USA Basketball Under-19 Team to the 2009 FIBA World Championship Gold Medal and 9-0 record after inheriting an overhauled roster and assuming head coaching duties a month before the competition began.

-*Concluded the 2011-12 season as the winningest coach in Big East history with a current .661 winning percentage in league games (115-59), while surpassing several legendary coaches including John Thompson, Jim Calhoun, Jim Boeheim and Lou Carnesseca.
+*Concluded the 2012-13 season and final in the league as the winningest coach in Big East history with a current .658 winning percentage in league games (127-66), while surpassing several legendary coaches including John Thompson, Jim Calhoun, Jim Boeheim, Rick Pitino and Lou Carnesseca.

 *Became the only coach in school history to lead Pitt to its first two 30-win seasons, two No. 1 seeds upon entering the NCAA Tournament, nine consecutive 20-win seasons, eight straight 10-plus win Big East regular seasons and eight straight NCAA Tournaments (2004-11).